Clarke gang

 John and Thomas Clarke in Braidwood Gaol, May 1867.
 Thomas (right) is shot in the arm.

 The Clarke gang was a group of bushrangers active in the mid-1860s in the southern goldfields of New South Wales, Australia.
 The membership of the gang fluctuated over time, the two core members being brothers Thomas and John Clarke, from the Braidwood district.

-The Clarke brothers, along with several relatives and associates, were responsible for a reported 71 robberies and hold-ups, as well as the death of at least one policeman; they are also the primary suspects in the killing of a squad of four policemen sent to capture them.
-They additionally shot several others, four of whom died from their wounds, including one gang member and a man they erroneously thought to be a police tracker.
+The Clarke brothers, along with several relatives and associates, were responsible for a reported 71 robberies and hold-ups, as well as the death of at least one policeman.
+They are also the primary suspects in the killing of a squad of four policemen sent to capture them and shot several others, four of whom died from their wounds, including one gang member and a man whom they erroneously thought to be a police tracker.
 Their crimes formed part of a bushranging epidemic that inspired the Government of New South Wales to enact the Felons' Apprehension Act (1866), a law that introduced the concept of outlawry in the colony and authorised citizens to kill bushrangers on sight.
 Thomas was proclaimed an outlaw on 31 May 1866.

 By the end of 1866, most members of the gang had either been captured and imprisoned or killed in shootouts with the police.
 John and Thomas were captured following a shootout in April 1867.
 They were hanged two months later at Darlinghurst Gaol, Sydney.
-Their execution marked the end of the last major outbreak of organised gang bushranging in New South Wales.
+Their executions marked the end of the last major outbreak of organised gang bushranging in New South Wales.

 Some modern-day writers have described the Clarkes as the most bloodthirsty bushrangers of all, and according to one journalist, "Their crimes were so shocking that they never made their way into bushranger folklore — people just wanted to forget about them."